Parker smart stores and micro markets sized for growing south metro properties.

 Parker properties are usually the best fit when there is reliable daily traffic and the building wants a convenience offer that stays current over time.
 Hotels, apartment communities, and workplace properties all benefit when the format is chosen to fit the footprint and the expected cadence of purchases.

-Hotels in Parker generally use compact smart vending when space is limited, smart stores when they want a more noticeable guest-facing retail option, and micro markets when the property has room to support a broader self-serve selection for longer stays or heavier demand.
+Hotels in Parker generally use a compact smart-store setup when space is limited, larger smart-store layouts when they want a more noticeable guest-facing retail option, and micro markets when the property has room to support a broader self-serve selection for longer stays or heavier demand.

 Once the Parker amenity is installed, AI Vending owns the routine work.
 We handle stocking, monitoring, service, and product updates so the property does not need to supervise a retail program to keep it useful.